Sequence Flow

 Outcomes per x:

 The default flow f-default in this model is dead code: as long as f-uncond has no condition, the non-default pass always emits at least one token, and the fallback pass never runs.
-The validator does not flag this — the same model with a different unconditional sibling (e.g. an event) is intentional in some patterns — but it is worth catching in review.
-To make the default reachable, give f-uncond a condition that can be false (e.g. =alwaysTrue and not panic), or remove it.
+The validator does not flag this on activities — the same pattern with a different unconditional sibling (e.g. an event) is intentional in some models — but it is worth catching in review.
+To make the default reachable, give f-uncond a condition that can be false, or remove it.

 Gateway-only nuance: parallel and event-based